dotnet/android/external/Java.Interop/README.md

 with the `count` vaue.

 Instead, JNI overhead appears to be fairly consistent (for a given signature).
-Unfortunately, at ~0.002ms per invocation, you can only perform 500 method invocations per *second*, so things aren't great, and that's from *C*.
+At ~0.002ms per invocation, you can perform roughly 500,000 JNI method invocations per *second* from C#, which sounds good unless you need to manipulate raw Bitmap data...
-Use the C# average time of 0.015ms/invocation, and that's only 70!

 ---